-Ice Plant - The £1 million new plate ice plant was formally opened on 4th September 2017 by Fergus Ewing MSP, Cabinet Secretary for Rural Affairs and Connectivity.
+Ice Plant - The £1 million new plate ice plant is formally opened on Fergus Ewing MSP, Cabinet Secretary for Rural Affairs and Connectivity.
 The new plant, supported by European Maritime Fisheries Funds (EMFF) and Nuclear Decommissioning Authority funding, is capable of 30 tonnes of ice production per day and has storage capacity for 60 tonnes.